shreyya2006/Blackhole-Simulator/README.md

 # 🕳️ Interactive Kerr Black Hole Simulator

+What would it feel like to travel near a black hole?

+KerrLab is an interactive simulation that lets you explore one of the strangest objects in the universe — a rotating black hole.
+Instead of only seeing black holes in pictures, you can move around one, change how it behaves, and watch space distort around it.

+Light bends, stars warp, the accretion disk glows, and the effects of extreme gravity become visible as you explore.
+The simulator includes a cinematic mode for experiencing the black hole and a learning mode that explains the physics behind what is happening, from gravitational lensing to frame dragging.

-An interactive black hole exploration laboratory built with **Python** and **Taichi**, combining real-time rendering, general relativity concepts, and educational visualization.
+Built with **Python** and **Taichi**, combining real-time rendering, general relativity concepts, and educational visualization.

 This project aims to make black holes not just visible, but explorable — allowing users to experience gravitational lensing, relativistic effects, and the structure of a rotating black hole through an interactive scientific sandbox.